anorris25/BeginnerCSManual/Module 4 - Functions.md

 ## Let's Make a Cool Function!

 Here we'll learn how to write a "greet" function that asks the user for their name and says "Hello *user name*!"
+Also, we'll teach you how to take in user input which can be super handy!